-(A) The provisions of 40 CFR part 61 promulgated as of June 30, 2009, with no additional Federal Register Notices promulgated from July 1, 2009, through December 31, 2009, shall apply and are hereby incorporated by reference in this rule, as published by the Office of the Federal Register, U.S. National Archives and Records, 700 Pennsylvania Avenue NW, Washington, DC 20408.
+(A) The provisions of 40 CFR 61 promulgated as of June 30, 2011, shall apply and are hereby incorporated by reference in this rule, as published by the Office of the Federal Register, U.S. National Archives and Records, 700 Pennsylvania Avenue NW, Washington, DC 20408.
 This rule does not incorporate any subsequent amendments or additions.

-- (B) Exceptions to the adoption are as follows: - 1.
-Sections 61.4, 61.16, and 61.17 of subpart A; - 2.
-Subparts B, H, I, K, Q, R, T, and W in their entirety; and - 3.
-Those provisions which are not delegable by the United States Environmental Protection Agency (EPA).
-Examples of these include alternative or equivalent methods (for example, sections 61.12(d)(1), 61.13(h)(1)(ii), 61.112(c), 61.164(a)(2), 61.164(a)(3), and 61.244). - (C) In addition to complying with the provisions of this rule, affected sources may be required to obtain an operating permit pursuant to Title V of the Clean Air Act Amendments or 10 CSR 10-6.065. - (D) Where emission limitations, test procedures, or other requirements found in subsection (1)(A) of this rule and in another rule under Title 10 Division 10 of the Code of State Regulations are applicable to an emission source, the more restrictive rule requirements shall be applied. - (2) Definitions.
+(B) Exceptions to subsection (1)(A) of this rule are as follows:

+1. Sections 61.04, 61.16, and 61.17 of subpart A;

+2. Subparts B, H, I, K, Q, R, T, and W in their entirety; and

+3. Those provisions which are not delegable by the United States Environmental Protection Agency (EPA).

+(C) In addition to complying with the provisions of this rule, affected sources may be required to obtain an operating permit pursuant to Title V of the Clean Air Act Amendments or 10 CSR 10-6.065.

+(D) Where emission limitations, test procedures, or other requirements found in subsection (1)(A) of this rule and in another rule under Title 10 Division 10 of the Code of State Regulations are applicable to an emission source, the more restrictive rule requirements shall be applied.

+(2) Definitions.
 Certain terms used in 40 CFR part 61 refer to federal officers, agencies, and publications.
-The following terms applicable to Missouri shall be substituted where appropriate for the delegable federal counterparts: - (A) Director shall be substituted for Administrator; - (B) Missouri Department of Natural Resources shall be substituted for EPA, EPA Regional Office, or Environmental Protection Agency; and - (C) Missouri Register shall be substituted for Federal Register. - (3) The following are the National Emission Standards for Hazardous Air Pollutants (NESHAPs) 40 CFR part 61 subparts that are adopted by reference in subsection (1)(A) of this rule.
+The following terms applicable to Missouri shall be substituted where appropriate for the delegable federal counterparts:

+(A) Director shall be substituted for Administrator;

+(B) Missouri Department of Natural Resources shall be substituted for EPA, EPA Regional Office, or Environmental Protection Agency; and

+(C) Missouri Register shall be substituted for Federal Register.

+(3) The following are the National Emission Standards for Hazardous Air Pollutants (NESHAPs) 40 CFR part 61 subparts that are adopted by reference in subsection (1)(A) of this rule.
 Individual source operations or installations in these categories are subject to this rule based on category specific parameters, as specified in the applicable subpart: